What Classes Are Required in College? 2026 Guide

 Core courses count towards your graduation requirements; they are required for all degrees as specified by the school.
 On the other hand, major elective courses are required for your chosen major, and they also count towards your graduation requirements.

-Prerequisites for General Education Classes
+Are There Prerequisites for General Education Classes?

 General education classes generally don't have prerequisites.
 This is because they are foundational core classes that don't require students to have any specific education requirements before starting, as they teach fundamentals.